First things first—don’t panic.

 And now, you have an insanely beautiful ring that’s begging to slide onto your finger with ease—but instead, you’re staring down at an amazing engagement ring that’s just too small, that you can’t display, and that’s left you feeling just a little bit heartbroken.
 Even if you used a ring sizer to measure, your fingers can change in size and you could end up with a small ring.

 Of course, it’s easy to freak out a little.

 But, we’ve got good news.
 For as upsetting as it might be now, it’s a totally fixable solution.
 Even better, that first round of good news we just shared probably means that your spouse-to-be is probably off-the-hook and out of the doghouse for getting your ring size wrong (we joke, of course).

+Whether you’re looking to resize your wedding band, wedding ring, diamond ring, or whatever ring it may be, don’t fret.
 Check out our helpful guide that dives into the basics of ring resizing, how to tell if your ring is too small and useful next steps for taking care of a tight engagement ring.

 What Exactly Do I Do If My Ring Is Too Small?

 If you’re sure that your ring is too small (we’ll get into common signs later in this article), then you’re going to need to get your ring resized.

 While that might sound scary, we can assure you, it’s a very common, everyday practice, and there are thousands upon thousands of jewelers who can happily tackle the task for you.